 TRAIL CLOSURES AND SPECIAL NOTICES

 DANKY DANK - while open for riding, is under construction and not a completed trail.
 As such, there is no exit from the far end of the trail.
 You must ride out & back.
 It is a varied ride with many interesting terrain features, but it takes you to a very remote area.
-There is little signage at this time.
+There is minimal signage at this time.

 CAMBA ANNUAL MEETING